Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a character from my scene.md

+# How do I remove a character from my scene?
+Removing a character from your scene will take them out of the scene in question, but the character will not be removed from your project all together.

-To remove a character from your scene, assuming you've included a character to the scene:
+## To remove a character from your scene, assuming you've included a character to the scene:

 1. Open the Scenes List tool
 2. Right-click the scene